karthiksrikumar/ClassifyDogsViaCNNs/README.md

 ## Overview

 This project demonstrates the application of machine learning and deep learning techniques to classify images of dogs and roads.
-It involves training a simple K-neighbors classifier and neural networks, including convolutional neural networks (CNNs).
+It involves training a  K-neighbors classifier and neural networks, including convolutional neural networks (CNNs).
 Additionally, it showcases the use of a saliency map for explainable AI.

 ## Table of Contents